Sustainable Finance

 Through these loan products, we support customer efforts to solve environmental and social issues.

-Product name Cumulative amount of new loan transactions from FY2021 to FY2023 (billion yen) Fund Usage
+Product name Cumulative amount of new loan transactions from FY2021 to FY2024 (billion yen) Fund Usage

 Climate Change Initiatives

-In September 2023, the Bank, in cooperation with JA Bank members, concluded a syndicated loan agreement for a transition loan (unspecified use of funds) with Electric Power Development Co., Ltd. This is a syndicated transition loan in which JA Bank members form a syndicate, with Group company Norinchukin Trust & Banking Co.
+In partnership with JA Bank members, in December 2024, The Norinchukin Bank concluded a syndicated loan agreement for a sustainability-linked loan with Life Corporation (LC).
+This is a syndicated sustainability-linked loan in which a group of JA Bank members is formed under the arrangement of the group company, The Norinchukin Trust & Banking Co.
+Ltd.

 Solving Climate Change Issues through Collaboration with Companies and Other Cooperatives